KangJeonggeun/math_videos_Manim/README.md

 You can find more videos in the channel https://www.youtube.com/@unteachingmath

-THe contents are math, calculus, imaginary number, topology and euler equation ect,,
+The contents are math for instance, calculus, imaginary number, topology, euler equation ect,,